jainyk/reactjs/README.md

-Now, we need to get the password for our argoCD server to perform the deployment.
+Now, I need to get the password for our argoCD server to perform the deployment.

-To do that, we need a pre-requisite which is jq.
+To do that, I need a pre-requisite which is jq.
 This has already been Installed or you can install it using the command below.
 ```
 sudo apt install jq -y
 ```